We strongly recommend that international students apply no later than round 3.

 Essay responses will be used to evaluate your personal, professional and educational perspectives and experiences and the ability to effectively communicate ideas and organize written thoughts.
 Responses to essay questions should be double-spaced with a 12-point font and one-inch margin on all sides.
 Include your full name at the beginning of each document.
 Upload each essay as a separate document in the appropriate section.

-- Discuss your interest in the Master of Education in Postsecondary Administration and Student Affairs (PASA) program and how it will help you achieve your short- and long-term career goals as a student affairs professional.
+Write a personal statement that describes your interest in the PASA program and how the program will help you achieve your short-term and long-term career goals as a student affairs professional.
+Share what you hope to contribute to the student affairs profession.

-Upload your Statement of Purpose in the “Program Materials” section of the application under the tab “Documents.”
+Upload your Personal Statement in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Personal Statement”.

 Optional Essay – 250 words or less

-To aid the admission committee in evaluating your application, use this essay to discuss anything in your academic and/or professional history that may require additional explanation, such as a low GPA or an employment gap.
+To aid the admission committee in evaluating your application, use this essay to discuss anything in your academic and/or professional history that may require additional explanation.
 This essay is optional.

 Upload your optional essay in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Other.”